Modern Weight ScienceAbout

 What GLP-1 medications do not do

 They are not a metabolic reset.
-They do not permanently change your appetite set-point.
-They work while you take them and, for most people, their effects diminish after stopping.
-They also don't distinguish between fat and muscle when producing weight loss — which is why protein intake and resistance training matter so much alongside the medication.
+They do not permanently change your appetite set-point — evidence from discontinuation studies consistently shows significant weight regain within 12 months of stopping.
+They don't distinguish between fat and muscle when producing weight loss, which is why adequate protein intake and resistance training matter significantly alongside the medication.

-Understanding the mechanism helps set realistic expectations: these are powerful pharmacological tools that change the hormonal environment around eating.
-They make the work of eating less and losing weight significantly easier — but they shift the difficulty rather than eliminate it.
-For a direct comparison of GLP-1 therapy against conventional dieting, see GLP-1 vs. Traditional Weight Loss.
+Understanding the mechanism helps set realistic expectations.
+These are powerful pharmacological tools that change the hormonal environment around eating — but they shift the difficulty of weight management rather than eliminate it.
+For a direct comparison of GLP-1 therapy against conventional approaches, see GLP-1 vs. Traditional Weight Loss.

 Scientific References